LiveRamp/captain/README.md

 It accepts a Status Retriever only.
 Here are a couple examples of how it could be used:

-e.g. Hold the request until the PO has completed configuration of the CustomerLinkAccount.
+e.g. Hold the request until the file is ready to be processed.
 ```java
   class IngestionComplete implements StatusRetriever {